 Remove the soup from the heat, serve topped with a big dollop of pistou, a drizzle of olive oil, and a bit more cheese on top.

-Tips for the best Soupe au pistou
+Tips for soupe au pistou

 - Leeks grow in sandy soil and they can have a lot of grit in them.
 Be sure to slice them in half lengthwise and rinse thoroughly under running water before slicing into strips.